 The SSPC research programme aims to deliver relevant solutions that address the manufacturing needs of the pharmaceutical industry and in-turn lead next generation drug manufacture.

 Global Brand Recognition

 The success of the collaborative model earned SSPC global brand recognition both in academia and industry.
 This is evidenced by the fact that since the Cluster (2007-2013), in 2013, the SSPC extended its membership to 7 additional partners, another 5 in 2014 and a further 2 in 2017, industry partners and 12 international academic collaborators from North America, Europe and Asia.
-In 2014, the SSPC extended its membership to include 1 research performing institution, 5 additional industry partners in 2015.
+In 2014, the SSPC extended its membership to include 1 research performing institution.
 The scale of the centre has increased to over three fold its original size, and is now the largest research collaboration in Ireland, and one of the largest globally, within the pharmaceutical area.
 These partnerships afford SSPC access to complimentary expertise and infrastructure, and enhance SSPC’s opportunities to have impact not just in Ireland but globally.
 The SSPC continues to welcome new industry partners and academic partners from Ireland and globally.